Graduateshotline

-Once the student has decided to take the GRE test, it is important to learn the format of the exam and the types of questions asked in order to create an effective study plan for the test.
-Following this study plan or schedule until the test and giving oneself 3-4 months for preparation can make most students ace the test without a lot of trouble.
+Once an individual has decided to take the GRE test, it is important to understand the format and the types of questions asked to create an effective study plan.
+Following this study plan or schedule until the test and giving oneself 3-4 months for preparation can make most candidates ace the test without much trouble.

 The three different sections of the test are Analytical Writing, Verbal Reasoning, and Quantitative Reasoning.

-The three sections in GRE offer 3 different approaches in their questions which makes attempting the exam without prior preparation tough.
-Preparing for the exam then requires a very specific understanding of the types of questions they ask and finding materials that can aid the student ace the test not by having a general idea of the content but by having a general idea of the exam.
-The question types that are asked in general have been provided here for easy access.
+The three sections in the GRE offer three different approaches to their questions, which makes attempting the questions without prior preparation tough.
+Preparing for the test then requires a very specific understanding of the types of questions they ask and finding materials that can aid the candidates in acing the test, not by having a general idea of the content but by having a general idea of the test.
+The questions asked in general have been provided here for easy access.

-• Respond to the given statement.
-The student is required to develop and support the position that they take and explain the reasons for choosing the same.
+1. Respond to the given statement- The candidate is required to develop and support the position that they take and explain the reasons for choosing the same.

-• Respond to the given recommendation.
-The student is required to describe circumstances in which following the recommendation will have a positive response or negative response accordingly.
+2. Respond to the given recommendation- The candidate is required to describe circumstances in which following the recommendation will have a positive response or negative response accordingly.

-• Respond to the given claim.
-The student is required to acknowledge the reasons that can challenge the position they have taken.
+3. Respond to the given claim- The candidate is required to acknowledge the reasons that can challenge the position they have taken.

-• Respond to a policy.
-The student should focus on the problems and benefits of implementing the policy and use this to defend their position.
+4. Respond to a policy- The candidate should focus on the problems and benefits of implementing the policy and use this to defend their position.

 Verbal Reasoning